 Communication of Scientific Issues

-As Chair of the ACVIM Consensus Statement Report on Immunosuppressive therapy for canine IMHA, Oliver is intimately involved with the Diagnosis and Treatment groups.
-Consensus Statements of the American College of Veterinary Internal Medicine (ACVIM) provide veterinarians with guidelines regarding the pathophysiology, diagnosis, or treatment of animal diseases.
+Oliver is the Co-Chair of the ACVIM Consensus Statements on diagnosis and treatment of Immune-Mediated Hemolytic Anemia in dogs and cats.
+The American College of Veterinary Internal Medicine (ACVIM) provide veterinarians with guidelines regarding the pathophysiology, diagnosis, or treatment of animal diseases.
 The foundation of a Consensus Statement is evidence-based medicine, but if such evidence is conflicting or lacking, the panel provides interpretive recommendations based on their collective expertise.
 The Consensus Statement is intended to be a guide for veterinarians, but it is not a statement of standard of care or a substitute for clinical judgment.
 Topics for statements are approved by the Board of Regents (BOR) after input from the general membership.
 The Small Animal Internal Medicine and the Large Animal Internal Medicine At-Large Members approve panel chairs.
 A draft of the statement is prepared, and input from Diplomates is solicited at the Forum and via the ACVIM website and incorporated into a final version.
 The final draft of the Consensus Statement is approved by the At-Large Member before publication in the Journal of Veterinary Internal Medicine (JVIM).

 Oliver's paper on the hematological phenotypes of different dog breeds, published in PLOS ONE, has been featured in a Press Release - RVC study provides large-scale analysis of blood cells in dog breeds.
 This work not only has immediate implications for canine medical practice, but also has far-reaching ramifications for our understanding of the genetic determinants of blood cells in health.
 This paper has been downloaded over 50 times from Oliver's ResearchGate page.